mxschll/crowbar/README.md

 [![Build Release](https://github.com/mxschll/crowbar/actions/workflows/build.yml/badge.svg)](https://github.com/mxschll/crowbar/actions/workflows/build.yml)

-> **Alpha Status**: Crowbar is currently in alpha.
+> **Prototype**: Crowbar is currently a prototype.
 While it's functional, you
 > may encounter bugs, and features might change in the future.

-Created out of love for dmenu's simplicity, but built for modern Wayland systems (especially Ubuntu) where dmenu can be buggy.
+Created out of love for dmenu's simplicity, but built for Wayland systems where dmenu can be buggy.

 ![](./screenshot.png)